MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 In this document, the term "string_view" refers generally to any of these typedefs.

 A string_view describes the minimum common interface necessary to read string data.
 It provides const access to the underlying data; it makes no copies (except for the `copy` function).
 The data may or may not contain null values ('\0') at any position.
 A string_view has no control over the object's lifetime.
-It is the caller's responsibility to ensure that the underlying string data is valid.
+It's the caller's responsibility to ensure that the underlying string data is valid.

 A function that accepts a parameter of type string_view can be made to work with any string-like type, without making the function into a template, or constraining the function to a particular subset of string types.
 The only requirement is that an implicit conversion exists from the string type to string_view.
 All the standard string types are implicitly convertible to a string_view that contains the same element type.
 In other words, a `std::string` is convertible to a `string_view` but not to a `wstring_view`.